flowdock/flowdock-oauth-demo/Readme.md

 # Flowdock OAuth Client Demo

-This repo contains a demo application that uses Flowdock API via OAuth 2.0 over.
-The client-side part utilises streaming API.
+This repo contains a demo application that uses [Flowdock API](https://flowdock.com/api) via OAuth 2.0.
+The client-side part utilises [Flowdock Sreaming API](https://flowdock.com/api/streaming).

 The app fetches latest chat messages for the selected flow in Flowdock and streams new messages.
 Messages can also be sent to the flow.